 None of the measurements should hurt or cause discomfort.
-If you think your child is uncomfortable, please tell us.
-Your child will have a towel to cover them and we will only uncover the areas near their ankle and knee or their arm where measurements are taken.
-Your child will be monitored during the compression treatment and a bell will be available for you to use if our attention is needed.
+If you are uncomfortable, please tell us.
+You will have a towel to cover you and we will only uncover the areas near your ankle and knee or your arm where measurements are taken.
+You will be monitored during the compression treatment and a bell will be available for you to use if our attention is needed.

-Measurement and treatment time will take 2 1⁄2 -3 hours, during which time your child will need to lie still for a few minutes at a time while measures are recorded.
-In between, while we set up each new measure, they will be able to wriggle.
+Measurement and treatment time will take 2 1⁄2 -3 hours, during which time you will need to lie still for a few minutes at a time while measures are recorded.
+In between, while we set up each new measure, you will be able to wriggle.
 During the compression treatment, lying still is preferable, for approximately 40 minutes, which is when a game, book or other entertainment device could be useful.
 A bookstand which may assist in holding devices or books will be available.
-(If you bring an electronic game, please consider if it can be played lying down, or, if the child will need both hands available to play it with, as the child might not have the use of both arms all the time during measures and treatment.
-You can check this with us before you agree to your child participating.)
+(If you bring an electronic game, please consider if it can be played lying down, or, if you will need both hands available to play it with, as you might not have the use of both arms all the time during measures and treatment.
+You can check this with us before you agree to participate.)

-Taking part in this study may cause some inconvenience as it needs approximately 2.5 to 3 hours of your time.
+Taking part in this study may cause some inconvenience as it needs approximately 2 1⁄2 to 3 hours of your time.
 Appointments will be made for a time that suits you best, and out-of- business hours and weekends will be available wherever possible.
-We will pay for parking costs at the <insert site name>.
-Your child will be given a Hush Foundation CD as a thank you for taking part in the research project.
+We will pay for parking costs at the <insert site name You will be given a Hush Foundation CD as a thank you for taking part in the research project.

-8. What will be done to make sure my child's information is confidential?
+8. What will be done to make sure my information is confidential?

-Any information we collect that can identify your child will be treated as confidential.
+Any information we collect that can identify you will be treated as confidential.
 It will be used only in this project, unless otherwise specified.
 We can disclose the information only with your permission, except as required by law.